 During the holidays, people step away from their daily routines, so retailers can’t rely on traditional marketing tactics like radio ads and flyers to get their attention.
 This is where guerilla marketing is a great play.

 Guerilla marketing is an advertising strategy that relies on ingenuity rather than lots of cash to get attention.
 It enables even small startups to cut through the demands on customers’ attention during the weeks leading up to Christmas and New Year’s.

 Editor’s note: If you have a small business but no business website, now is definitely the time to get one.
-Websites + Marketing is fast, easy and free.
+Website Builder is fast, easy and free.
 Not the do-it-yourself type?
 Let the experts at GoDaddy create a brilliant website for you.